vijay-evrig/Adobe-Commerce-Rockstar-Evrig/README.md

 We have built an integration API to send the following data to Adobe Campaign from Adobe Commerce Abandoned Cart
 Notify In Stock

+NOTE: Please find 3 images for graphical presentation of each integrations.